 Pregnancy should not preclude the use of optimal therapeutic regimens.
-However, because of considerations related to prevention of mother-to-child transmission (PMTCT) and to maternal and fetal safety, timing of initiation of treatment and selection of regimens may be different from nonpregnant adults or adolescents.
+However, because of considerations related to PMTCT and to maternal and fetal safety, timing of initiation of treatment and selection of regimens may be different from nonpregnant adults or adolescents.